 The most goals conceded in Premier League history

-- Sheffield United could break the record for most goals conceded in a Premier League season
+- Sheffield United have broken the record for most goals conceded in a Premier League season

 - The English top flight has seen some pretty porous defences over the years

-- One side conceded a century of goals in the early days of the Premier League
+- Only one other side has conceded a century of goals in the Premier League

 Sheffield United fans have been put through the wringer this season.